 - gbasf2_input_dataset: String with the logical path of a dataset on the grid to use as an input to the task.
 You can provide multiple inputs by having multiple paths contained in this string, separated by commas without spaces.
-An alternative is to just instantiate multiple tasks with different input datasets, if you want to know in retrospect which input dataset had been used for the production of a specific output. - gbasf2_project_name_prefix: A string with which your gbasf2 project names will start.
+An alternative is to just instantiate multiple tasks with different input datasets, if you want to know in retrospect which input dataset had been used for the production of a specific output. - gbasf2_input_dslist: Alternatively to gbasf2_input_dataset, you can use this setting to provide a text file containing the logical grid path names, one per line. - gbasf2_project_name_prefix: A string with which your gbasf2 project names will start.
 To ensure the project associate with each unique task (i.e. for each of luigi parameters) is unique, the unique task.task_id is hashed and appended to the prefix to create the actual gbasf2 project name.
 Should be below 22 characters so that the project name with the hash can remain under 32 characters.